-High and increasing capital spending will strain FCF
+High and increasing capital spending will strain free cash flow

-We expect DB's FCF to be significantly negative over the next 12-18 months, driven by reduced passenger volumes and the ongoing high capital spending (averaging above \in 6 billion a year until 2025, after deducting investment grants and post IFRS16).
-We also expect DB to realize the sale of DB Arriva not before 2024 or until market conditions improve.
+We expect DB's FCF to be significantly negative over the next 12-18 months, driven by reduced passenger volumes and the ongoing high capital spending (averaging above $\leq 6.5$ billion a year until 2025, after deducting investment grants and post IFRS16).
+We also expect DB to realise the sale of DB Arriva not before 2024 or until market conditions improve.